CSVdB/PACT-code/README.md

 - Public profile
   * Private profile minus any editing rights
   * Add button for friendship request & show status of friendship request
+  * ListParticipants page links to everyone's public profile, including the coach
 - Make it possible to stop being a coach, unfriend, unfollow..
 - Put coming up coach organized workouts at the top of the newsfeed?
 - Replace dropdowns by a separate page with icons